aashishkasar/Aashish-Hackthon/README.md

 ### Task 🧟‍♂️💻

-#### Step 1: Download the dataset from the link available above.
+#### Step 1: Download the dataset from the above.

-The dataset can be found in the 'data' folder of this repository.
+The dataset can be found in the 'data' this repository.
 Please download it and use it for analysis and model building.

 #### Step 2: Perform Proper Analysis of the Dataset